mahdihaghverdi/LaTeX/README.md

 ## SemesterClassPlan
 The class times of my current semester

-## Summer
+## Planner
-My plans for the summer of the year
+My plans for the eduacting and learning things